Dana Amihere

 Dana Amihere (she/her) is a designer, developer and data journalist.
 She left conventional newsrooms in 2021 to start Code Black Media, a digital media consultancy that lives at the intersection of data, design and equity.
 She previously worked in data reporting, interactive design and news apps development for Southern California Public Radio/KPCC + LAist, The Dallas Morning News, Pew Research Center and The Baltimore Sun.

-Amihere has taught data journalism and interaction design across the country at conferences and colleges.
-She currently teaches at UC Berkeley.
+Amihere has taught data journalism and interaction design across the country at conferences and colleges including University of Southern California and UC Berkeley.

 Steven Smith